-The condition is most common in persons who are obese.
-It may also be seen in people who must stay in bed or who wear medical devices such as artificial limbs, splints, and braces.
+The condition is most common in people who are obese.
+It may also occur in people who must stay in bed or who wear medical devices such as artificial limbs, splints, and braces.
 These devices may trap moisture against the skin.

 Intertrigo is common in warm, moist climates.

 It may help to lose weight and often change your body position.

 - Keep areas of folded skin open with dry towels.